Documentation

 Required

-Use the row parameter to access any data from the current row, not just the current cell.
-This allows you to create renderers that depend on multiple column values.
+• Use row to access any data from the current row, not just the current cell - perfect for renderers that depend on multiple column values

 Row Object Structure